jackyzha0/quartz/content/notes/troubleshooting.md

 You can change the theme by editing `assets/custom.scss`.
 More details on customization and themeing can be found in the [customization guide](notes/config.md).

 ### How do I add images?
 You can put images anywhere in the `/content` folder.
-The only caveat is that you should reference them in your Markdown by prefixing it with a `/`.

 ```markdown
 Example image (source is in content/notes/images/example.png)